ReseauEntourage/entourage-tasks/app-image-resizer/README.md

 ## Description
 Images are uplpoaded to directories (announcements, chat_messages, contributions, entourage_images, neighborhoods, organizations, recommandations, resources) by user
-Lambda function copies original file to source dir, then resizes it to 800x800 pixels max in root dir, then resizes it to 120x120 pixels max in small dir,
+Lambda function copies original file to source dir, then resizes it to 800x800 pixels max in high dir, then resizes it to 400x400 pixels max in medium dir (and replace uploaded file in base dir), then resizes it to 120x120 pixels max in small dir,